tonaljs/tonal/docs/CONTRIBUTING.md

 # Create a new branch
 git co -b release-4.7.4

-# Select packages and which version (major, minor, bump)
+# Create a changeset and update versions

-npx changeset
+npx changeset # Select packages and which version (major, minor, bump)

-# Update version and CHANGELOG of each package
+# (Optional: edit changeset.
+The header contains the affected packages.)
-npx changeset version
+npx changeset version # Updates version and CHANGELOG of each package

 # Create commit and PR
 git add .